Video shows struggle for hammer during Pelosi attack

 A state court judge Wednesday ruled there was no reason to keep the video secret.

 The evidence includes portions of Paul Pelosi’s 911 call on Oct.
-28, as well as video images from Capitol police surveillance cameras, body cameras worn by the two police officers who arrived at the house and video from suspect DePape’s interview with police.
+28, as well as video images from Capitol police surveillance cameras, a body camera worn by one of the two police officers who arrived at the house and video from suspect DePape’s interview with police.

 The Capitol Police video shows DePape walk up to a glass-panel door, leave and then return wearing a large backpack and carrying two other bags.
-He set all the items down and pulled out a hammer that he used to smash the door glass and step through an opening.
+He set all the items down and pulled out a hammer, pausing to put on gloves, and used it to smash the door glass so he could step through an opening.

 DePape has pleaded not guilty in ongoing state and federal cases.
 He is being held in jail without bail.